protocol/nft-website/docs/tutorial/avax-nft.md

 The simulator runs as a foreground process, so please open a new terminal to continue.

+Well done!
+You're running Avalanche nodes consisting of all subnets on your local machine.

 ### Create a keystore user and add test funds

 In order to get some test fund in AVAX, we have to create a keystore user using a username and password on the target node (here, it's the node running on port 3650).
 With your own username and password, send a request to this endpoint: